MenthorTools/menthor-xcore/README.md

   - Write a Name for the generated (genmodel) file -> Next
   - XCore -> Load -> Select the root package -> Finish

+You will have to install XCore Tools, OCL Tools, and Ecore Tools.